OpenDSA/OpenDSA/RST/source/Development/AnalIntro.rst

 Growth Rates
 ------------

-The :dfn:`growth rate` for an algorithm is the rate at which the cost of the algorithm grows as the size of its input grows.
+The :term:`growth rate` for an algorithm is the rate at which the cost of the algorithm grows as the size of its input grows.
 Figure :num:`Figure #RunTimeGraph` shows a graph for six equations, each meant to describe the running time for a particular program or